Make Trouble, Watch Things Happen

 “You know that the only difference between them and us is how much power one had to perpetrate evil.
 That’s why everyone wants nukes and the latest tech.”

 Working with Elise meant getting along, not debating politics.
-Lecture over, she sat on the couch of the anteroom with the minder.
-Saying nothing, he sat down on a separate chair with a wooden carved table between them
+Sheraton and the minder sat down on a couch in the anteroom with the minder.
+He took a chair with a wooden carved table between them

 Their server was eager to hear stories about the country they came from.